M-Fatah/M-Fatah.github.io/content/posts/post_001_static_reflection_system_for_c++.md

 - **Hashing**.

-We will discuss the implementation of some of these examples later in this series.
+We will discuss the implementation details of some of these examples later in this series.

 ### Library features:
 - Single file header only library.
+- No external dependencies.
 - No allocations, type info is stored statically.
 - Primitive types, pointers, arrays and enums are supported out of the box.
 - Type info for user defined types are generated with minimal writing overhead.